liferay/liferay-docs/developer/appdev/articles/03-service-builder/09-advanced-queries/05-accessing-your-custom-finder-method-from-the-service-layer.markdown

 Now you can indirectly call the finder method from your portlet class or from a JSP by calling `_entryLocalService.findByEntryNameGuestbookName(...)`!

-Congratulations on following the three step process of developing a dynamic query in a custom finder and exposing it as a service for your portlet!
+Congratulations on following the process of developing custom queries in a custom finder and exposing it as a service for your portlet!

 ## Related Topics